 A datum is a singular item of data.
 Datum originally meant 'something given'.
-The principal definition now, as given in OED, is "A thing given or granted; something known or assumed as fact, and made the basis of reasoning or calculation"; and its meaning is "Facts, esp. numerical facts, collected together for reference or information".
+The principal definition now, as given in OED (2012), is "A thing given or granted; something known or assumed as fact, and made the basis of reasoning or calculation".
+The meaning of data is "Facts, esp. numerical facts, collected together for reference or information".

 Datum is a word in the singular form in Latin.
 The plural is data.
 (See -um in Latin.)
 Datum is a word rarely used in English - though data themselves are [itself is] essential for academic writing!
 The word 'datum' is rather like 'a singular statistic'.

 In mapmaking and related subjects, datum is used to mean 'a base line'.